Arroz con Gandules

 Woman putting a lid of a pot of Arroz con Gandules.

 Annatto (also called achiote) is often used as a seasoning, but it’s not always so easy to find.
-You can make the recipe without it, and still have delicious if not as richly colored a dish.
+You can make the recipe without it and still have a delicious — if not as richly colored — dish.
 If you have access to a Latin market, that’s perfect, or order it online.
-It gives the dish a sunny yellowy-orange color.
+It gives the dish a sunny yellow-orange color.

-Capers, olives (sometimes pimento-stuffed), bay leaves, cumin, coriander, oregano, are all ingredients you might see in an arroz con gandules dish.
-I stuck with cumin, a bay leaf, and pimento stuffed olives.
+Capers, olives (sometimes pimento-stuffed), bay leaves, cumin, coriander, and oregano are all ingredients you might see in an arroz con gandules dish.
+I stuck with cumin, a bay leaf, and pimento-stuffed olives.

 And unless you are looking for a vegetarian version of arroz con gandules, you will want to cook the rice with some sort of pork: bacon, ham hocks, a leftover bone from a pork roast, or a bone from baked ham with some meat still on it (that what I used, having frozen it a month ago for this exact reason).
 A chunk of leftover ham would also be perfect.

-Arroz con Gandules on a pink plate with meat, spinach, and bread.
+Arroz con Gandules on plate with bread, salad, and chicken.

 Other Rice Dish Recipes: